Motley Fool Epic Review: Is the Bundle Worth $299?

 Breakeven Analysis

-The Real Question: $299 isn’t the real cost.
-Your attention and discipline are.
-If you’ll follow the recommendations and hold through volatility, $299 is trivial.
-If you’ll second-guess every pick and sell at the wrong time, $299 is wasted.
+The Real Question: $299 is not the cost.
+Your attention and your dry powder are.
+If you will use the four books as a menu and hold through volatility, $299 is noise.
+If you will second-guess every pick and sell the first 30% drawdown, $299 is wasted — and $99 would have been wasted too.

 The Trade-Offs